 - Typical A-level offer

-AAB including English Literature or English Language & Literature (Grade A) and GCSE modern foreign language (Grade B/6)
+AAB, including English Literature or English Language and Literature (Grade A) and GCSE modern foreign language (Grade B/6).

 - Typical contextual A-level offer

 ABB including English Literature or English Language and Literature (Grade A) and GCSE Modern Foreign Language (Grade B/6)Find out more about contextual admissions.